DanB91/Toolbox/README.md

 ## Overview

 My personal library I use in all of my Zig projects.
+Forgive the mess.